 Interested in readers’ comments?
 Click here to visit the previous version of this blog.
 A strange political drama is unfolding in India these days.
 Opposition to most of the proposals put forth by the current government is happening not because of any substantive merit but simply because the opposition’s role is to oppose.
 Controversies are… Continue reading Current Events 9: Poverty is Not Romantic

-For readers’ comments, click HERE to see the previous version of this blog.
 Baisakhi, April 14, 2013 was when it started.
-On this day that marks the beginning of the New Year in the traditional Hindu Solar Calendar, celebrated under different names in different parts of India, this blog took its form with a simple beginning.… Continue reading Being Two, and in Other News
+On this day that marks the beginning of the New Year in the traditional Hindu Solar Calendar, celebrated under different names in different parts of India, this blog took its form with a simple beginning.
+Two years, 240 posts later, I am still figuring out, sometimes struggling with, how… Continue reading Being Two, and in Other News

 Source Some months ago my husband got an idea to write a scholarly paper.
 In his professional career as an engineer-scientist-researcher he had obviously written many papers.
 But this time he wanted to write a paper in an entirely different area.
 In Social Sciences.
 Somewhere bordering the fields of Management and Organizational Studies.
 That’s not… Continue reading Family Project: Being the Second Fiddle

-For readers’ comments on the previous version of this blog click HERE.
 Dear V, I am touched by the lovely card you sent me from across the seas.
 Thank you so much for your heart-felt words of love and gratitude.
-I am so happy that the work you started many years ago has finally come… Continue reading From the Teacher’s Desk
+I am so happy that the work you started many years ago has finally come to its fruition.
+Your persistent effort and will to continue the work… Continue reading From the Teacher’s Desk

 To see readers’ comments, please click HERE for the blog’s previous version.
 She is I. Or I am she.
 Whatever.
 No, it’s not a post about any deep philosophical question like Who Am I?
 This post is however still about me.
 And about a little book I wrote. ****** But first, let me tell you… Continue reading Book She Wrote